 Early childhood programs play an important role in families' lives.
-Across the country, child care, pre-kindergarten, and Head Start programs provide millions of young children a safe space to play, learn, and grow while their parents work or attend school.
-These programs also connect families to resources like nutrition, health, and parenting services.
+Across the country, child care and early education provide millions of young children with a safe space to play, learn, and grow while their parents work or attend school.
+These programs also connect families to important community resources like nutrition, health, and parenting services.
 For families facing adversity, early childhood programs provide stability when everything else is uncertain.

-But young children and their families can't reap the benefits of high-quality child care and early education if they're too afraid to attend or enroll.
-In CLASP's field research with immigrant parents and early care and education providers, we learned that many parents are concerned it's unsafe to bring their children to early childhood programs.
-Families are worried about sharing their personal information, how participating in publicly funded programs could affect their ability to obtain long-term status, and the possibility of encountering immigration agents at or near the child care center.
+But families cannot reap the benefits of high-quality child care and early education if they are too afraid to attend or enroll in these programs.
+CLASP's field research with immigrant parents and early care and education providers showed that many parents question if it is safe to bring their children to early childhood programs.
+Families are worried about sharing their personal information, how participating in publicly funded programs could affect their ability to obtain long-term immigration status, as well as the possibility of encountering immigration agents at or near early education centers.

-Early childhood programs-such as known and licensed child care, preschool, pre-kindergarten, and Head Start-are classified as sensitive locations.
-Except in limited circumstances, Immigration and Customs Enforcement (ICE) and Customs and Border Protection (CBP) agents are prohibited from conducting enforcement actions on your program's property.
-However, anecdotal reports suggest the policy is not being consistently followed or enforced.
-There is also confusion regarding the proximity at which immigration agents are violating the policy.
-Many questionable arrests have been near-but not at-sensitive locations.
+Early childhood programs-such as licensed child care, preschool, pre-kindergarten, and Head Start programs-have been part of a "sensitive locations" policy that the U.S. Department of Homeland Security (DHS) put in place in 2011.
+This means that Immigration and Customs Enforcement (ICE) and Customs and Border Protection (CBP) agents are restricted from conducting enforcement actions on the program's property, except in very limited circumstances.
+Yet, anecdotal reports suggest that this policy has not always been consistently followed or enforced.
+There is also confusion whether immigration agents are violating the policy by being too close to early childhood programs, and many questionable arrests have been conducted near, but not at, such locations.